-If convicted, Humphrey faces a maximum statutory penalty of 10 years in prison on each of the counts of theft of public money, five years in prison for obstruction of a federal audit, and 20 years in prison on each of the counts of falsifying a record in a federal investigation.
+Humphrey is scheduled to be sentenced by U.S. District Judge Troy L. Nunley on January 3, 2019 at 9:30 a.m.
+Humphrey faces a maximum statutory penalty of 10 years in prison for theft of public money, and 20 years in prison for falsifying a record in a federal investigation.
 Additionally, Humphrey faces a fine of \$250,000 or twice the gross loss or gain.
-Any sentence, however, would be determined at the discretion of the court after consideration of any applicable statutory factors and the Federal Sentencing Guidelines, which take into account a number of variables.
-The charges are only allegations; the defendant is presumed innocent until and unless proven guilty beyond a reasonable doubt.
+The actual sentence, however, will be determined at the discretion of the court after consideration of any applicable statutory factors and the Federal Sentencing Guidelines, which take into account a number of variables.